N-dimensional Data (nddata)

 Parameters:

-• kernel_func (function) – a function giving the kernel for the regularization.
-The first argument is the “data” variable and the second argument is the “fit” variable (in the example above, this would be something like lambda x,y: np.exp(-x*y))
+a function giving the kernel for the regularization.
+The first argument is the “data” variable and the second argument is the “fit” variable (in the example above, this would be something like lambda x,y: exp(-x*y))

 • l (double (default 0) or str) – the regularization parameter \(lambda\) – if this is set to 0, the algorithm reverts to standard nnls.
-If this is set to :str:`BRD`, then algorithm expects tuple of each parameter described above in order to perform a 2-dimensional fit.
+If this is set to :str:`BRD`, then automatic parameter selection is executed according to the BRD algorithm, either in 1-dimension or 2-dimensions depending on presence of tuple synax (i.e., specifying more than 1 dimension).

 Returns: